 A car does not need to be sold on for an ownership transfer to take place.
 There are many scenarios where the ownership may need to change.

-Firstly, if you are the one selling or giving away the car, you need to make sure you are already the vehicle’s registered keeper.
+Firstly, make sure you are already the registered keeper.
 Remember, this may not be the main driver of the vehicle, but it’s usually whoever bought the car (as they tend to fill out the purchasing paperwork).